 In contrast, couples having serious compatibility issues or even if one of them is “dysfunctional” in one way or the other, they will always be “emotional poor”.

-10 – In a healthy relationship, the couple have fallen in love with the “relationship” itself.
+10 – In love with the “relationship” itself

 They love to be with each other, just for the sake of being so!
 With other factors being normal, the relationship itself is one hell of a “LSD”!